 To reduce the seeds' bitter note and to soften their texture, an overnight soak in water can be quite helpful.
 Another option is to tie the fenugreek seeds in cheesecloth when adding them to a dish, which allows the seeds' sweet flavor to permeate the sauce or stew but makes it easy to retrieve the seeds so that they can be discarded or served on the side.

 Medicinal Uses of Fenugreek

 Fenugreek seeds have a sweet, pungent fragrance which can permeate a room as soon as they're exposed to air or the pot.
 After cooking, the sweet smell can linger in your home for a full day or longer.
-And, unfortunately, some find that fenugreek can linger on them as well, in the same way that some people are prone to sweating out garlic.
+And, unfortunately, some find that fenugreek can linger on them as well, in the same way, that some people are prone to sweating out the scent of garlic.

 Fortunately the fenugreek odor is not offensive like garlic, but, nonetheless, the maple syrup odor can be quite discernible and bothersome.
 If this happens to you, an extra shower and frequent clothing changes may be helpful until the fenugreek is out of your system.